Updated January 2023

 Paralegals enjoy a wide range of job opportunities in Ontario.
-Ontario is the only province in Canada where licensed paralegals can represent clients in court for certain legal matters.
+Ontario is one of the only provinces in Canada where licensed paralegals can represent clients in court for certain legal matters.

 Considering a legal career and want to know more about paralegal job opportunities?